toddnni/tydotfiles/README.md

 Contains only the minimal essential editor and shell configs.
 The ones that are needed on nearly every host.
 No application configs.

+These are also used as devcontainer dotfiles.

 Notes for bootstrapping
 -----------------------

+This repo files

+    mkdir -p ~/.vim/swp
+    sh install.sh

 The preferred set of shell applications